 To make up for the lack of interaction and limitations for going out, more and more brands have been creating thoughtful ways to reach out to customers (if they’re unable to be there physically).
 Aside from that, we see the possibility of a staple takeout section for bars to operate with—something that may have felt strange pre-pandemic.

-What’s the greatest lesson you’ve learned from the pandemic?
+What’s the greatest lesson you’ve learned during the pandemic?
 What are your plans for future developments?

 The importance of communication—between ourselves, our suppliers, and our customers.
-There’s just so much uncertainty now, which then gives rise to anxiety, and so being able to properly communicate helps alleviate that.
+There’s just so much uncertainty now, which then gives rise to anxiety so being able to properly communicate helps alleviate that.

 We faced our own set of uncertainties during the third collection.
 One of our suppliers is based outside Manila, so they had difficulties sending alcohol to us during ECQ and MECQ where cities and provinces had strict checkpoints and varying liquor ban rules.
 MECQ was also reimplemented a few weeks into the collection so we had to pause our operations for a bit.
 It really helped that we constantly communicated with our suppliers and that everyone was doing what they can to deal with the situation.